 What is Structured Literacy?

 Structured Literacy is an instructional approach to teaching students to read that encompasses all of the elements of language and has key principles that guide how it is taught.
-Put more simply, it is explicit, systematic instruction in the structure of the English language.
+It emphasizes explicit, systematic teaching of the structure of the English language.
 Research has shown that it is effective for all students and essential for students with dyslexia.

 The International Dyslexia Association came up with this “umbrella term” to unify popular methods, such as Orton Gillingham, Explicit Phonics, and Multisensory Structured Language.
 I have been studying Structured Literacy, applying it to my reading instruction, and reflecting on its effectiveness for a few years now.
 I wanted to form my own opinion based on experience before writing this post.
 I have to say, I am a believer!
 (Scroll down to learn more about dyslexia.)